jozefg/blog/about.markdown

 My name is Danny Gratzer, I am a high school student in the US.

 ## Programming
-I like functional programming.
-Specifically, I write lots of compilers and type checkers in Haskell and Lisp (Common Lisp, Scheme).
+I like functional programming and types.
+Specifically, I write lots of compilers and type checkers in Haskell and Agda.
+Formal methods is also a pretty nifty field so I spend nontrivial amounts of time arguing with Coq's typechecker.

-I also like formal verification and worked with PLV at CSAIL developing verified compilers.
+I can't quite seem to shake my love of lisps so I can always enjoy writing something in Scheme/Racket or Common Lisp.

 ## Juggling
 I've been juggling since 3rd grade.
 Nowadays I am a member of the